'We intend to stick it out with them': Volunteers write notes, send food to healthcare workers fighting COVID-19

 READ: COVID-19 - Supply chain remains robust and "panic buying" situation has stabilised, says Lawrence Wong

-READ: Discrimination of healthcare workers due to COV-19 disgraceful, says Amrin Amin
+READ: Discrimination of healthcare workers due to COVID-19 disgraceful, says Amrin Amin

 But he pointed out that while the notes help to encourage Singapore's healthcare workers, the initiative is ultimately aimed at addressing public anxiety.